kuenne/blog/_posts/2016-06-07-php-configure.md

 ---
 layout: post
-title: configure: error: Don’t know how to define struct flock on this system, set –enable-opcache=no category : atom
+title: php configure: error: Don’t know how to define struct flock on this system, set –enable-opcache=no category : php
 tagline: "Supporting tagline"
-tags : [atom]
+tags : [php]
 ---
 {% include JB/setup %}
 # configure: error: Don’t know how to define struct flock on this system, set –enable-opcache=no
 ---

 ```
 vim /etc/ld.so.conf.d/local.conf
 ```

 添加: